 A lady already onboard told me I was on the right service, confused as I was when we went into the market and out again.
 She spoke good English and told me all about her job working at a hotel in the city, and how she wanted to retire.

 We arrived at the stop I required, opposite Ploychompoo Village on Thanon Rat Uthit, on the road to Nong Chok, which required me to cross the footbridge over heavy traffic.
-I can only put it down to the hot sun and not being able to see my Google Maps screen clearly, that I wandered down the wrong lane.
+I can only put it down to the hot sun and not being able to see my Google Maps screen clearly, which is why I wandered down the wrong lane.

 It would have been around ten to fifteen minutes down the correct road, but this error could mean that making kick-off time at 3pm would be tight.
 However, a local man driving to go fishing saw my predicament, stopped and told me to get into the back of his car.